Nandan1996/mmdb-react/README.md

 2. npm start
 3. your default browser will open automatically on port 3000. if it didn't, use http://localhost:3000
-    Try to use chrome to exoerience best.
+    Try to use chrome to experience best.